Skip to content

 The allowlist.action and denylist.action properties can have two values:

-The stratum can can be configured in ntpd-rs with the local-stratum key:
+The stratum can be configured in ntpd-rs with the local-stratum key:

 [synchronization]